berkeley-scf/python-bootcamp-2017/python.md

 **Exercise**

-- Use *pd.merge()* to merge the continent means for 2007 back into the original *dat2007* dataFrame.
+- Use *pd.merge()* to merge the continent means for life expectancy for 2007 back into the original *dat2007* dataFrame.
 - Explore the pandas documentation to see if  there is a way to add the continent means as a column without an explicit merge (i.e., mimicing capability built into dply)?

 Matplotlib